Follow this guide to learn about financial planning and how to build the most effective marketing budget.

 Monitoring your budget throughout the year is the key to financial success, along with setting aside enough funds for marketing.

-Apply for a Google Ad Grant.
+5. Apply for a Google Ad Grant.

-The ideal Google Ad Grant candidate has a website that effectively serves its audience and promotes its mission.
-With the Google Ad Grant program for nonprofits, organizations can:
+The ideal Google Ad Grant candidate has a website that effectively serves its audience and promotes its mission, helping drive more traffic to your website.
+With the Google Ad Grant program for nonprofits, organizations can:Check out the benefits of the Google Ad Grant for nonprofits.

-As long as your organization complies with the eligibility requirements, the allotment renews monthly without a time constraint.
-That means, your nonprofit will be relieved of Google Ad expenses indefinitely.
 We recommend setting a daily budget of $329 to run as many campaigns as possible and take full advantage of your grant.

-Our Final Tip: Work with a team of Google Ad Grant Experts.
+Our Final Tip: Work With a Team of Google Ad Grant Experts.

-It’s no secret that budgeting can fuel your nonprofit’s impact.
-When you manage a Google Ad Grant with a Google Ad Grant professional like Getting Attention, we’ll make sure you have a strong digital marketing strategy that works for your budget.
-Our team of experts offer free consultations and resources to help your organization plan a successful strategy.
+It’s no secret that budgeting guels your nonprofit’s ability to make an impact.
+When you work with a Google Ad Grant professional like Getting Attention to manage your Google Ad Grant, you’ll be able to develop a strong digital marketing strategy that works for your budget.
+Our team of experts offers free consultations and resources to help your organization create a successful marketing plan.

-Since your nonprofit’s budget is a critical component of your overall success, make sure you do your research.
-If you want to continue learning more about nonprofit budgets and how to optimize your strategy, check out these additional resources:
+To continue learning more about nonprofit budgets and how to optimize your strategy, check out these additional resources: